Copacabana Reopens In Grand Style

 New York City was electric tonight with the rebirth of the legendary Copacabana Nightclub at it’s new location on the corner of 34th Street and 11th Ave.

-The original club founded by Monte Prosner, in 1940, was referred to as the “Great American Nightclub.”
+The original club, founded by Monte Prosner in 1940, was known as the “Great American Supperclub.”

 The new club, owned and operated by John Juliano and Peter Dorn, boasts 50,000 square feet on three levels – with a disco and lounge downstairs, the main ballroom — complete with a stage for any occasion on the main level — and a private party and VIP room on the third level.

-The invitation only grand opening hosted 3,000 people including dignitaries and the press.
-The new Copa girls got the opportunity to meet and talk with Harriet Wright, who was a Copa girl in the original 1940 chorus line, and Paula LaMont who was part of the 1960’s line.
-When the moment came for the new Copa girls to show their stuff, they sizzled and the crowd went wild.
+The invitation-only grand opening hosted 3,000 people, including dignitaries and the press.
+The new Copa girls got the opportunity to meet and talk with Harriet Wright, who was one of the original 7 Copa girls in the 1940 chorus line, and Paula LaMont, who was part of the 1960s line.
+When the moment came for the new Copa girls to show their stuff, they sizzled, and the crowd went wild.

 As the band then played the dance floor filled up with couples strutting their stuff to the Latin beat.
 The energy level is high, and